Patsey: Life

-While an underage teen, she began to be raped by Epps.
+While an underage teen, Epps began raping her.
 He whipped Patsey if she resisted his sexual demands, which left "scars of thousand stripes" on her back.
-His wife was jealous of her and "nothing delighted the mistress so much as to see her suffer," according to Northup.
+His wife, Mary, was jealous of Patsey, and "nothing delighted the mistress so much as to see her suffer," according to Northup.
 She physically abused Patsey and demanded that Epps sell Patsey, which he would not do.
-Mary tried to bribe other workers and slaves to kill Patsey and dump her body in the swamps, but no one would.
-Even though Patsey was a highly productive slave and a favorite of Epps, she endured abuse by a "licentious master and a jealous mistress".
+Mary tried to bribe other workers and enslaved people to kill Patsey and dump her body in the swamps, but no one would.
+Even though Patsey was a highly productive enslaved person and a favorite of Epps, she endured abuse by a "licentious master and a jealous mistress".

-On one occasion, she had gone to a neighboring plantation for a bar of soap.
-When Epps found out she had left his plantation, he had four stakes hammered into the ground and ordered her hands and feet to be tied to them, she was stripped naked and Northup was then ordered to whip her.
+On one occasion, Patsey went to a neighboring plantation for a bar of soap.
+When Epps found out she had left his plantation, he had four stakes hammered into the ground and ordered her hands and feet to be tied to them; she was stripped naked, and Epps ordered Northup to whip her.
 Epps then took the whip himself until she was "literally flayed" from over 50 lashes.
-Salt water was then poured over her wounds.
-She nearly died.
+Epps had saltwater poured over her wounds.
+Patsey nearly died.
 Northup and Patsey were severely traumatized due to all the abuse that she endured.
 After this brutal whipping, she lost her light-hearted manner, the sparkle in her eyes, and the ease of her laughter.
 She often wished that she would die.

 Northup knew Patsey for almost a decade.
 As he was about to leave the Epps plantation in 1853, he said that:

 Northup then boarded a carriage to freedom and he never saw her again.
 In 1854, his book Twelve Years a Slave was published.
 Almost ten years after, during the American Civil War, the 110th New York Infantry Regiment came to the plantation.
-They met Bob, one of the enslaved men mentioned in Northup's book, which several of the soldiers had read.
+They met Bob, one of the enslaved men mentioned in Northup's book, which several soldiers had read.
 Patsey left the plantation in May 1863 with the Union soldiers.
-Her life and fate thereafter is unknown.
+Patsey's life and fate thereafter are unknown.
+In 1850, Patsey had a daughter named Mary White, born into slavery on the Epps plantation.
+Mary was later sold down south, and she had children of her own, sons Jacob White and George Dudley White and a daughter Sarah White, who told the family story to her children.